Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/angular-search-pipe-for-a-list.md

 ## Creating the list

-The next part is to create a new component, this is the List component.
+The next part is to create a new component.
+This is the List component.
-We can use the Angular generator to create this component for us.
+We can use the Angular generator to generate this component for us.

 ```bash
 ng generate component list